le20087852/le20087852/README.md

-- 👋 Hi, I’m a school student who doesnt want le20087852 as his username
+- 👋 Hi, I’m a school student who plays zooba
 - 👀 I’m interested in playing zooba
-- 🌱 I’m currently learning how to play zooba
+- 🌱 I’m currently learning how to be a skilled zooba legend
-- 💞️ I’m looking to collaborate on zooba
+- 💞️ I’m looking to collaborate with zooba
-- 📫 How to reach me play zooba and join blanca discord
+- 📫 How to reach me: play zooba and join blanca discord

 <!---
 le20087852/le20087852 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.